-The Upper and Lower Saloum Districts also called Pakala are
+The Upper and Lower Saloum Districts also called Pakala are well

-fisher communities called chubala who are itinerant fisher folk who fish for pastime
+called chubala who are itinerant fisher folk who fish for pastime

-as well as to supplement the family
+as well as to

+from neighbouring villages.
 It is not a festival of merriment.

 at a water point to catch fish using different types of fishing

 Professor David Gamble writes in his book 'The Wollof of the Senegambia'

 Gambia in 1623 showing that it has a strong past.

 The fishing soon starts with baskets, spears, harpoons, nets called

 Jola, while some use their bare hands.
 The latter method is called

 noho noho.
 It is done under the undergrowth of the pond, where

 lazy fish such as catfish or kono kono hide.

 At Panchang in the Upper Saloum, these fishing meetings take place

 every Wednesday at the numerous ponds such as Daybantang and Wehweh.

 The fishermen from the village and other nearby settlements would

 square.
 When there were enough people the group would then move

 together to the pond.
-Supplicants were offered
+Supplicants were offered to invoke protection

-injuries before the young people enter the ponds.
+young people enter the ponds.

 tilapia and catfish are taken home for the family pot.

 as the young men have migrated to the city.